Iyanu456/llamaGPT/README.md

 ## Project Overview

 The main objective of the Hanko Hackathon project is to build an application that leverages the Hanko authentication library.
-LlamaGPT is the result of our efforts, offering a chatbot that simulates real chat conversations.
+LlamaGPT is the result of my efforts, offering a chatbot that simulates real chat conversations.
 It utilizes cutting-edge AI technology to create engaging and dynamic interactions with users.

 ## Features